-The Social Good Fund is a center-left nonprofit organization and donor-advised fund provider that fiscal sponsors numerous activist organizations, including Climate Disobedience Center and the far-left agitation group Showing Up for Racial Justice.
+The Social Good Fund is a left-of-center nonprofit organization and donor-advised fund provider that fiscal sponsors numerous activist organizations, including Climate Disobedience Center and the far-left agitation group Showing Up for Racial Justice.

 The organization’s founder and CEO is activist Michael Pace.